x

 • Liver issues

-It is important to let your provider know about any other medical conditions you have because disulfiram may worsen other conditions or interact with medications you are taking for them.
+It is important to let your provider know about any other medical conditions you have because Disulfiram may worsen other conditions or interact with medications you are taking for them.
 Talk with your provider if you are pregnant or breastfeeding before starting this medication.
-Because disulfiram can impact the functionality of your liver, you will likely need frequent blood tests while taking this medication to make sure your liver is working at a safe level.
+Because Disulfiram can impact the functionality of your liver, you will likely need frequent blood tests while taking this medication to make sure your liver is working at a safe level.

 Gabapentin and Topiramate